-- · Have or are required to hold a California seller's permit - Make more than \$10,000 in purchases subject to use tax per calendar year and have not paid use tax on those purchases to a retailer engaged in business in California or to a retailer authorized by the California Department of Tax and Fee Administration to collect the tax. - Are otherwise registered or required to be registered with the California Department of Tax and Fee Administration to report use tax.
+- · Have or are required to hold a California seller's permit - Make more than \$10,000 in purchases subject to use tax (excluding vehicles, vessels, and aircraft) per calendar year and have not paid use tax on those purchases to a retailer engaged in business in California or to a retailer authorized by the California Department of Tax and Fee Administration to collect the tax. - Are otherwise registered or required to be registered with the California Department of Tax and Fee Administration to report use tax.

 Note: You may not report use tax on your income tax return for certain types of transactions.
-These types of transactions are described in detail below in the instructions.
+These types of transactions are described in the instructions in Use Tax Worksheet section.